-614 Course and Competition
+614 Competition Course, Competition and Inspection

-614.1 Course
+614.1 Competition Course

-614.1.1 Technical Parts of a Competition Course
+614.1.1 Competition Course and Technical Parts

-Start and finish installations, television towers, measuring equipment, sponsor advertising equipment etc. are necessary items for a competition.
+A competition course is a designated area on a specific ski-slope, described by the respective FIS homologation.
+Start and Finish installations, television towers, measuring equipment, sponsor advertising equipment etc. are necessary items for a competition and are part of the competition course.